Critical Care & Emergency Medicine

 - Suction unit

-- Endoscope (eg to retrieve objects stuck in throat)
+- Endoscope (eg to retrieve objects stuck in throat or gastrointestinal tract)

 - Blood & plasma transfusion pumps

 - Emergency “crash” cart (emergency drugs such as adrenaline)